 In the day time, the simplest way to keep cool is to draw all the curtains and blinds on the sunny side of the home.
 It may even be worth closing internal doors to sunny rooms to exclude hotter air from the rest of the building.
 Close off any sun rooms, conservatories etc. from the main part of the house, otherwise they will let in hot air.

 To encourage a flow of air through the home, open windows and/or external doors on opposite shady sides of the home and open internal doors to non-sunny rooms.
 Using outside openings at the highest and lowest points of the home will work best.

 Avoid using electrical appliances that produce heat or increase the humidity other than a cooker.

 Remember that as the sun moves round during the day you will need to close and open windows and blinds to get the maximum benefit.
 If you are out all day then it is best to keep all relevant curtains, blinds and internal doors closed.

-At night, always use fluorescent or LED low-energy light bulbs: they give out less than one third of the heat of an incandescent lamp with the same brightness.
+At night, always use LED low-energy light bulbs: they give out less than one third of the heat of an incandescent lamp with the same brightness.
 Reducing the number of lights, and other electrical appliances, left on will also help to keep the air cool.

 When sleeping, leave the bedroom window open, and other windows if safe to do so, to encourage a flow of air.
 If the bedroom is still too hot, move to another room on the north side of the house, which should be cooler, or to the ground floor (rooms under roof spaces tend to be warmer at night partly because hot air rises).
 In the worst case, sleep in a conservatory or out of doors, but be prepared to be too cold in the early morning!